-Table 49 Get Cached Device SDR Info
+Table 51 Get Cached Device SDR Info

-Вуте Data Field Request Data 1 IPMB Address.
-Indicates IPMB address of an IPM Controller for which a Device SDR Repository is cached.
-Response Data 1 Completion Code.
-2 Number of sensors in device for LUN this command is addressed to.
-3 Flags: Dynamic population [7]: 0b =static sensor population.
+Вуте Data Field Request Data 1 PPS IANA Low Byte.
+A value 0Ah shall be used. ' 2 PPS IANA Middle Byte.
+A value 40h shall be used.
+3 PPS IANA High Byte.
+A value 00h shall be used.
+4 IPMB Address.
+Indicates IPMB address of an IPM Controller for which a Device SDR Repository is cached Response Data 1 Completion Code.
+2 PPS IANA Low Byte.
+A value 0Ah shall be used.
+3 PPS IANA Middle Byte.
+A value 40h shall be used.
+4 PPS IANA High Byte.
+A value 00h shall be used.
+5 Number of sensors in device for LUN this command is addressed to.
+6 Flags: Dynamic population [7]: 0b =static sensor population.
 The number of sensors handled by this device is fixed, and a query returns records for all sensors.
 1b = dynamic sensor population.
 The device may have its sensor population vary during 'run time' (defined as any time other than when an install operation is in progress).
-[6:4] Reserved Device LUNs [3]: 1b = LUN 3 has sensors,[2]: 1b = LUN 2 has sensors,[1]: 1b = LUN 1 has sensors,[0]: 1b = LUN 0 has sensors.
-4:7 Sensor population change indicator.
+[6:4] Reserved Device LUNs [3]: 1b = LUN 3 has sensors, [2]: 1b = LUN 2 has sensors, [1]: 1b = LUN 1 has sensors, 7.40 [0]: 1b = LUN 0 has sensors.
+7:10 Sensor population change indicator.
 LS byte first.
 Four byte timestamp or counter.
 Updated or incremented each time the sensor population changes.
 This field is not provided if the flags indicate a static sensor population.